kiss-oliver/kiss-oliver.github.io/_pages/about.md

 The GitHub repository of the project is available [here](https://github.com/benedekrozemberczki/karateclub).

 A preprint of our paper is available [here](https://arxiv.org/abs/2003.04819).
+This paper has been accepted to CIKM 2020.

 Little Ball of Fur
 -----